Budgeting Basics: Managing Your Money During the Lean Years

 The word “budget” may have negative connotations for some people; however, setting, reviewing and maintaining a budget can offer many benefits.

 For example, you might be able to better control your spending by having a set budget.
 You might also be able to reach your financial goals faster because budgeting can give you the opportunity to set financial priorities.

 Budgeting can also help you prepare for unexpected expenses and allow you to set up an emergency fund within your monthly plan.

 How to Set Up a Budget

-After you total your monthly expenses, and subtract that from your income, you will then know what your “bottom line” is.
-If you find that you don’t have enough money to cover your expenses, consider making adjustments to your variable expenses; this may be an area in which you can make up for some of your shortfalls.
+If you don’t have enough money to cover your expenses, then you may need to consider adjusting your variable expenses.
+Since variable expenses may fluctuate each month, this could possibly be an area that you can make up for some of your shortfalls.
 Use the or the to help you create your budget.

 |Examples of fixed expenses:|

 If you find that you have “too much month at the end of the money,” there are things that you can do to help reduce your spending.
 A few possibilities include:

 - Share housing costs with a roommate

 - Clip coupons to save money on groceries